up

 Office of the Fire Chief

-The Internal Affairs Section investigates complaints and serious violations of the personnel regulations and department policy and conducts procedural background investigations of applicants for firefighter/rescuer positions.
+The Professional Standards Section investigates complaints and serious violations of the personnel regulations and department policy and conducts procedural background investigations of applicants for firefighter/rescuer positions.

 The Community Risk Reduction Section mitigates threats and risks through education and preparedness initiatives and strategies designed to improve the safety and resilience of our communities.